 - A person who has been granted Humanitarian Protection (HP) or Limited Leave to Remain (formerly Discretionary Leave to Remain) in the UK.

-- A refugee - a person who has been granted refugee status by the UK Home Office.
+- A refugee – a person who has been granted refugee status in the UK, or other nation.

 - The dependants of any of the above status groups, in recognition that they are also from asylum seeking or refugee backgrounds, including;